xuankimtran/docs-1/pages/katalon-studio/docs/proxy-preferences.md

 From Katalon Studio version 7.5.0 onwards, the proxy is divided into two categories: Authentication and System proxies.
 You can apply different proxy configurations for connecting to the Katalon server and your servers during testing.

-Please go to **Katalon Studio> Preferences > Katalon > Proxy** and select **Authentication** or **System** section for the corresponding proxy configuration of each type.
+Please go to **Katalon Studio> Preferences > Katalon > Proxy** and select the **Authentication** or **System** section for the corresponding proxy configuration of each type.

 ## Authentication Proxy

-The proxy configurations in this section are used for all network connections to authenticate with Katalon Servers, including Katalon account authentication, Katalon Auto-updater, Katalon TestOps, and  Katalon Store integration, sample projects provider, AMI Authentication, and etc.)
+The proxy configurations in this section are used for all network connections to authenticate with Katalon Servers, including Katalon account authentication, Katalon Auto-updater, Katalon TestOps, and  Katalon Store integration, sample projects provider, AMI Authentication, etc)

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/proxy-preferences/auth-proxy.png" width="70%" alt="Authentication proxy">